-Select Template Specify Details Specify Details Options Review template.
+Specify Details Options Review Specify a stack name and para template.
 Learn more. ameter values.
 You can use or change the default parameter values, which are defined in the AWS CloudFormation Stack name scooby Parameters Compute SpotPrice 0.65 Enter your maximum bid per hour for each compute instance.
 View the Spot Request calculator for information on spot pricing.
-(Enter 0 for on-demand) Compute Type compute.dedicated-c4.8xlarge InitialNodes 2 Enter how many nodes to start initially.
-For efficiency, we recommend starting with a small number and allow autoscaling to add nodes when you have jobs waiting in the queue.
-(Enter 0 to disable autoscaling and start all nodes at init) KeyPair ben-aws • Choose an existing AWS key for administrator access LoginSystemDiskSize 500 Enter the size in GB of shared system disk to deploy.
-This defines the amount of shared user storage and application storage available LoginType large-c4.8xlarge Select the login node instance type to deploy - this defines the number of cores and memory available MaxNodes 24 Enter the maxmimum number of nodes to scale to (when scaling is enabled) - Max 32 NetworkCIDR 0.0.0/0 Enter an address range that is permitted to access the Clusterware master node.
-Leave blank if unknown Username aices Enter a username - this is used for the cluster administrator account Cancel Previous Next
+(Enter 0 for on-demand) ComputeType compute dedicated-c4.8xlarge InitialNodes 2 Enter how many nodes to start initially.
+For efficiency, we recommend starting with a small number and allow autoscaling to add KeyPair nodes when you have jobs waiting in the queue.
+(Enter 0 to disable autoscaling and start all nodes at init) ben-aws • Choose an existing AWS key for administrator access LoginSystemDiskSize 500 Enter the size in GB of shared system disk to deploy.
+This defines the amount of shared user storage and application storage LoginType available large-c4.8xlarge Select the login node instance type to deploy - this defines the number of cores and memory available MaxNodes 24 Enter the maxmimum number of nodes to scale to (when scaling is enabled) - Max 32 NetworkCIDR 0.0.0.0/0 Enter an address range that is permitted to access the Clusterware master node.
+Leave blank if unknown Username alces Enter a username - this is used for the cluster administrator account